Netruk44/Netruk44.github.io/content/post/godot-navigation/index.md

 For this tutorial, I'm just going to set a radius, even though I won't be moving the obstacle around dynamically.
 Feel free to use the same avoidance layer as the agents (layer 1 by default), or if you would like to use a different one make sure to update the avoidance mask on the agents.

-> **Note**: If it looks like the agents aren't avoiding the obstacle, try changing the `Height` setting, or moving the obstacle up so that the center of the obstacle is roughly the same height as the centerpoint of your agents.
+> **Note**: If it looks like the agents aren't avoiding the obstacle, try increasing the `Height` setting, or moving the obstacle up so that the center of the obstacle is roughly the same height as the centerpoint of your agents.

 ![The obstacle in the scene](./obstacle_in_scene.png#center)